vpinball/vpinball/.github/ISSUE_TEMPLATE/bug-report.md

 3. Scroll down to '....'
 4. See error

+If the bug appears when playing a specific table, give a link to a place where the exact version of the table file can be downloaded.

 **Expected behavior**
 A clear and concise description of what you expected to happen.